Fig 1. Part of the nebular complex around Rho Ophiuchi. The region where hydrogen peroxide was found is circled. Credit

 Hydrogen peroxide in space

-In 2011, astronomers using the ESO-operated APEX (Atacama Pathfinder Experiment) telescope in Chile announced the discovery of hydrogen peroxide in space.
+In 2011, astronomers using the ESO-operated APEX (Atacama Pathfinder Experiment) telescope in Chile announced the discovery of hydrogen peroxide in space (see Figure 1).
 They observed a region close to the star Rho Ophiuchi, about 400 light-years away.
 The region contains very cold, dense clouds of cosmic gas and dust, in which new stars are being born (see Rho Ophiuchi Nebula).
 The clouds are composed mostly of hydrogen, but contain traces of other chemicals, and are prime targets for astronomers hunting for molecules in space.
 Telescopes such as APEX, which make observations of light at millimeter- and submillimeter-wavelengths, are ideal for detecting the signals from these molecules.
 Using this instrument, Per Bergman, an astronomer at Onsala Space Observatory in Sweden, and colleagues, found the characteristic signature of light emitted by hydrogen peroxide, coming from part of the Rho Ophiuchi clouds.

 Hydrogen peroxide is thought to form in space on the surfaces of cosmic dust grains – very fine particles similar to sand and soot – when hydrogen is added to oxygen molecules.
 A further reaction of the hydrogen peroxide with more hydrogen is one way to produce water.
 This new detection of hydrogen peroxide will therefore help astronomers better understand the formation of water in the Universe.